Traditional Belgian Food in Brussels: 17 Must-Eats!

 Image by Three-shots from Pixabay

-This dish is maybe not the most famous food in Brussels, but one of my favorite ones.
+This dish may not be the most famous food in Brussels, but it is one of my favorite ones.

-Traditionally this hearty dish is served with fries (what else?), mashed potatoes or potatoes croquettes.
+Traditionally, this hearty dish is served with fries (what else?), mashed potatoes, or potato croquettes.

 Where: Place du Grand Sablon 42, 1000 Brussels